 - Pulmonary hypertension: May precipitate cardiorespiratory compromise.

 - Hypersensitivity reactions, including anaphylaxis, to esmolol or any of the inactive ingredients of the product (cross-sensitivity between beta blockers is possible).

 Mechanism Of Action

-BREVIBLOC (Esmolol Hydrochloride) is a beta1-selective (cardioselective) adrenergic receptor blocking agent with rapid onset, a very short duration of action, and no significant intrinsic sympathomimetic or membrane stabilizing activity at therapeutic dosages.
+BREVIBLOC (Esmolol Hydrochloride) injection is a beta -selective (cardioselective) adrenergic receptor blocking agent with rapid onset, a very short duration of action, and no significant intrinsic sympathomimetic or membrane stabilizing activity at therapeutic dosages.
 Its elimination half-life after intravenous infusion is approximately 9 minutes.
-BREVIBLOC inhibits the beta1 receptors located chiefly in cardiac muscle, but this preferential effect is not absolute and at higher doses it begins to inhibit beta2 receptors located chiefly in the bronchial and vascular musculature.
+BREVIBLOC injection inhibits the beta receptors located chiefly in cardiac muscle, but this preferential effect is not absolute and at higher doses it begins to inhibit beta receptors located chiefly in the bronchial and vascular musculature.